Can I Sue a Seller on an Online Marketplace?

 To determine whether a court has personal jurisdiction over an eBay seller, you would look at the contact that the seller has had with your state.
 Among other factors, you would try to find out where the business is located.
 Having its business offices in your state is a contact.
 If it has a warehouse in your state, that too is a contact.
 The larger the physical presence in a state, the more likely a court will find jurisdiction.

 You would also try to find out how many sales took place to people in your state.
-Sales too can count as contact.
+Sales can also count as a contact.
 The more business an online seller does in a state, the more likely a local court would have personal jurisdiction over them.

 Precisely how much business the seller does, however, is up to a judge to determine.
 As you can see, this gets complicated.
 If you anticipate a fight over personal jurisdiction, you should consult a litigation attorney.